 You must follow The Rules of RolePages.com at all times.
 Failure to do so can result in temporary or permanent banning from all portions of the community.

-If you believe that lasting harm is being done to the integrity of your character by a careless DM you may politely “poof” or disappear from the mission at any time.
-Remember that the DM's donate their time to create stories on this site, so you should always be respectful of their efforts and try to work disputes out in an amicable fashion through private messages.
+If you believe that lasting harm is being done to the integrity of your character by a careless DM dueing an Event then you may politely “poof” or have your character disappear at any time.
+Remember that the DM's donate their valuable time to create stories on this site, so you should always be respectful of their work and try to resolve disputes in an amicable fashion through private communications.

 Chat Room Etiquette